 Most of the changes will happen on the main floor, as we have done some recent updates in our meeting spaces.
 We will improve the space with the addition of a tech/wet lab space, and we will add more flexibility and technology to the spaces to make them more useful for our community.
 This is what the updated large meeting room may look like!

 Here are the floorplans for the main library and second level.

 The Library Board wants to honor the amazing gift that this library was to our community by making needed improvements and reconfiguring the space to work for another 25 years.
 The forward thinking of planners in the 1980s means that we have adequate space for our community.

 Do you have questions or feedback about our project?
-Please get in touch with Library Director Jill Smith at firstname.lastname@example.org or 651-275-4416 or Sara Wagner, Chair of the Fundraising Committee at email@example.com or 651-303-0540.
+Interested in contributing to our campaign?
+Please get in touch with Library Director Jill Smith at [email protected] or 651-275-4416 or Sara Wagner, Chair of the Fundraising Committee at [email protected] or 651-303-0540.